linkerd/linkerd/namerd/docs/storage.md

 --- | ------------- | -----------
 host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master port.
 namespace | `default` | The Kubernetes namespace in which dtabs will be stored.
-This should usually be the same namespace in which namerd is running.
+This should usually be the same namespace in which Namerd is running.

 <aside class="notice">
 The Kubernetes storage plugin does not support TLS.
 Instead, you should run `kubectl proxy` on each host